 - B.S. in Allied Health

 - B.S. in Management and Technology

 - B.S. in Quality Systems

-The eCampus provides start dates 6 times a year, and every course lasts 8 weeks.
-The Technology Support Center handles chat and phone calls Monday through Friday from 7:00 a.m. to 12:00 a.m., and Saturday and Sunday from 8:00 a.m. to 5:00 p.m.
+BGSU has got you covered with tech support.
+The Technology Support Center for the eCampus handles chat and phone calls Monday through Friday from 7:00 a.m. to 12:00 a.m., and Saturday and Sunday from 8:00 a.m. to 5:00 p.m.
 Technical requirements for eCampus students can be found through the FAQ page, which also answers questions about financial aid, faculty, and how distance education works.